Liverpool, Plymouth & Woodford Green, Essex

-Here, first of all, are two Anderson shelters that were made out of concrete, not corrugated iron.
+Here, first of all, are three Anderson-shaped shelters that were made out of concrete, not corrugated iron.

-The photo on the left is of a shelter in Stoke, Plymouth.
+The first two photos are of a shelter in Liverpool.
+Below them, the photo on the left is of a shelter in Stoke, Plymouth.

 Here is an impressive corrugated iron Anderson shelter, built entirely underground and since lovingly restored by its owner, who has fitted a new ladder and hatch.
 Larger versions of the photos may be seen if you click on the following images.